 Our family-friendly rating: 4.5 stars.
 Carnival is especially great for families Down Under, with the Carnival Legend & Carnival Spirit offering so many accommodation options and the little ones allowed to swim too.
 The childcare possibilities are excellent too.

-Minimum Age: 6 months is the minimum age for Carnival passengers.
+Minimum Age: 6 months is the minimum age for Carnival passengers on domestic cruises departing and returning to Australia, while for international cruises the minimum is 12 months.

 Kids Clubs: Camp Ocean is Carnival program designed to keep kids entertained while at sea.
 It caters to those aged 2-11 years, and is split into three groups: Penguins for 2-5, Stingrays for 6-8 and Sharks for 9-11.
 Activities are run by counselors with education or childcare experience, and include fun games, arts and crafts, sports and more.